Carney the early front-runner as Europe’s candidate for IMF

 As well as setting interest rates, he chairs its financial policy committee and has overhauled how the central bank runs.

-The UK government is already searching for a successor among 30 applicants although the process isn’t currently set to be completed for a while, and certainly not until after a new prime minister takes office this month.
+The UK government is already searching for a successor among 30 applicants although the process is not currently set to be completed for a while and certainly not until after a new prime minister takes office this month.

 From 2011 until last November, Mr Carney chaired the Financial Stability Board, an international body tasked with strengthening the international financial system after its 2008 crisis.
 That saw him work at close quarters with world leaders such as German chancellor Angela Merkel, who would have to sign off on his candidacy for the IMF.